My Family: Living & Dying with Cancer

 Cancer, you could say, runs in my family.

 It took my mother at age 61.
-My brother (55) and sister (61) are currently battling the disease (and doing well).
+My brother (56) and sister (62) are currently battling the disease (and doing well).
 It claimed three of my grandparents.
-And no fewer than 15 of my aunts and uncles a few who were Monmouth Beach residents) have died from one form of cancer or another.
+And no fewer than 15 of my aunts and uncles (several being Monmouth Beach residents) have died from one form of cancer or another.

 Some of those deaths seemed logical (they had poor life habits and too much anxiety), others not so right (they had balanced temperaments, ate properly, and exercised).
 My physician-dad had cancer too, but his came about the time when the medical world was just staring to do meaningful things with the illness — in prevention, detection, and treatment.
 My father beat cancer to die from a stroke at age 88.